wagerc97/SIR-model/README.md

 #### Acknowledgement
 This is version 2.0 of the SIR-model and report.
-I thank Professor Norbert Mauser for the greate support.
+I thank Professor Norbert Mauser for the support and supervising this study.
-The final version incorporates recommendations/critique from Professor Dieter Suess.
-I thank you for the input.
+The final version incorporates also recommendations from Professor Dieter Suess.
+Thank you for the input.